Centering Relationships for Systems Change: Moving Out of Fear Toward Connection and Principled Action

 You will have a 14-day viewing window from the date of purchase (for individuals) or from a designated start date (for organizational licenses) to complete the webinar.

-“We think it's the relationship that is the problem, but it’s the fear.”
+"We think it is the person that is the problem, but it is fear.”

 – Nanci E. Luna Jiménez